divorced couple

 A Tale of Two Seders

 A realistic look at a little girl's experience splitting Jewish holidays at her mother's and her father's house.
-The very Passover her parents are divorced, she compares the seder at each home and feels sad that everyone can't be together.
+The very first Passover her parents are not together anymore, she compares the seder at each home and feels sad that everyone can't be together.
 As the years progress, the girl grows to accept and enjoy the different circumstances at each home.
 Although the food is a little bit different and the company around the table changes, she appreciates all the new traditions.

 Lou Carribou: Weekdays With Mom, Weekends With Dad